near/docs/docs/roles/integrator/exchange-integration.md

 - For exchanges, NEAR supports [implicit account](https://nomicon.io/DataStructures/Account.html#implicit-account-ids) creation which allows the creation of accounts without paying for transactions.
 - You can create an implicit account by following the steps in [this guide](/docs/roles/integrator/implicit-accounts).
-- Accounts must have enough tokens cover its storage.
-Storage cost per byte is 0.0001 NEAR, and an account with one access key must maintain a balance of at least 0.0182 NEAR.
-For more details, see [this section of the economics paper](https://near.org/papers/economics-in-sharded-blockchain/#transaction-and-storage-fees).
+- Accounts must have enough tokens to cover its storage which currently costs 0.0001 NEAR per byte.
+This equates to a minimum balance of 0.0182 NEAR for an account with one access key.
+You can query the live storage price using the [`protocol-config`](https://docs.near.org/docs/api/rpc#protocol-config) RPC endpoint.
+For more details on storage fees see [this section of the economics paper](https://near.org/papers/economics-in-sharded-blockchain/#transaction-and-storage-fees).

 ### Transfer from Function Call